 Avalon is considering reactivating its wholly-owned Warren Township Anorthosite Project in view of growing demand for the calcium feldspar product, which is being driven by innovation in glass technology and space exploration technology.
-The property is covered by a lease of 688 hectares (1,699 acres).
+The property is covered by a lease of 688 hectares (1,699 acres) that includes an aggregate permit over the historical quarry site.
 The high-quality calcium feldspar product is used in the manufacture of reinforcing glass fibre and other industrial products, such as mineral fillers.
 The market has continued to grow with new emerging cleantech applications, such as composites for wind turbine blades.

-Recently, there has been demand for small quantities of the crushed anorthosite rock for use as a "lunar simulant" due to its mineralogical similarity with dust on the surface of the moon.
-There is considerable research into developing lunar vehicles where lunar simulant is needed to replicate conditions on the moon.
-The Shawmere anorthosite at Warren Township is ideally suited for this purpose.
+There has also been demand for small quantities of the crushed anorthosite rock for use as a "lunar simulant" due to its mineralogical similarity with dust on the surface of the moon.
+The Company is now in conversation with a potential investing partner.